0xadada/0xadada.github.io/_posts/2022-04-01-i-am-not-a-software-developer.md

 I have put all my eggs in one basket.
 Identifying who we are with _what we do_ is a cognitive limit.

+This is to say, I refuse to only self-understand muself as invested in my work, my career, My achievements.
+This might have once been okay where we talked about the idea as a career as a vocation, but the only horizon of intelligibility available according to the dominant mindset is one where we understand our selves only in terms of pure utility, or economic productiveness.
+This I refuse.

 I _do_ software development.
 I am not a software developer.

 <aside>